The partnership arises from the growing demand for zero-waste supply chain manufacturing to support companies’ sustainable development goals.

 About UBQ Materials

 UBQ Materials Ltd. has developed an advanced conversion technology, patenting the world’s first bio-based material (UBQ™) made entirely of unsorted household waste—a revolutionary way to divert municipal solid waste from landfills and transform it into a sustainable substitute for oil-based plastics.
 A Certified B Corp™, UBQ is a recent recipient of the 2020 Future of Plastics Award and 2020 Quality Innovation Awards.
-UBQ’s marquee customers include global retail solutions provider Mainetti; Daimler, the manufacturer of Mercedes-Benz; Keter Plastics, leader in resin-based consumer goods; and Arcos Dorados, the world’s largest franchisee of McDonald’s restaurants across Latin America.
+UBQ’s marquee customers include global retail solutions provider Mainetti; Daimler, the manufacturer of Mercedes-Benz; Keter Plastics, the leader in resin-based consumer goods; and Arcos Dorados, the world’s largest franchisee of McDonald’s restaurants across Latin America.
 With a climate-positive impact and cost-competitive price, UBQ™ empowers manufacturers with a simple transition to greater sustainability.

 VP Marketing, UBQ Materials